jbeard4/SCION/README.md

 </scxml>
 ```
-There are then 7 steps that must be performed to go from an SCXML document to a working state machine instance that is consuming DOM events and scripting web content on a web page:
+There are then 7 steps that must be performed to go from an SCXML document to a working state machine instance that is consuming DOM events and scripting web content:

 1. Get the SCXML document.
 2. Convert the XML to a JsonML object.